shirleysurelyho/roman-hls-cosmology.github.io/products/index.md

 ## A WFIRST module has been added to the GalSim package

 GalSim is an open-source software for simulating images of astronomical objects (stars, galaxies) in a variety of ways.
 The bulk of the calculations are carried out in C++, and the user interface is in python.
 In addition, the code can operate directly on "config" files, for those users who prefer not to work in python.
-The impetus for the software package was a weak lensing community data challenge, called [GREAT3[(http://great3challenge.info/).
+The impetus for the software package was a weak lensing community data challenge, called [GREAT3](http://great3challenge.info/).

 However, the code has numerous additional capabilities beyond those needed for the challenge, and has been useful for a number of projects that needed to simulate high-fidelity galaxy images with accurate sizes and shears.
-At the end of this file, there is a list of the code capabilities and plans for future development.
 For details of algorithms and code validation, please see [Rowe et al. 2015](http://adsabs.harvard.edu/abs/2015A%26C....10..121R).

-The GalSim sofware package including the WFIRST module is available [here](http://galsim-developers.github.io/GalSim/index.html).
+The GalSim sofware package including the WFIRST module is available [here](https://github.com/GalSim-developers/GalSim).
+The versions past v1.4 include a WFIRST module.
+This module will be periodically updated by SIT members as the WFIRST hardware and survey parameters are adjusted.
+The next update is planned for June 2017.

 ## Cosmological parameters forecast chains (last updated on 01/05/17)